aws-samples/sample-zendesk-aws-support-connector/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This library uses the MIT-0 License.
 See the LICENSE file.